th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ### Instr6

-In the **step 1** within this run, the script sends the message with an unknown _security ID_, which leads to the message being rejected.
+In **step 1** within this run, the script sends the message with an unknown _security ID_, which leads to the message being rejected.

 Message structure: